particle-iot/docs/src/content/en/shared/firmware.md

 ### Spark.process()

+Runs the background loop.
+This is the public API for the former internal function `SPARK_WLAN_Loop()`.

 `Spark.process()` checks the Wi-Fi module for incoming messages from the Cloud, and processes any messages that have come in.
 It also sends keep-alive pings to the Cloud, so if it's not called frequently, the connection to the Cloud may be lost.

 ```cpp
 void setup() {